svanlaug/calendar/README.md

 An app built with React Native for an iOS React Native mobile challenge.
 The app runs on iOS devices (and theoretically on Android devices, however not tested as it was not a part of the test, but built with components that are cross-platform).

 ## Screens (what to build)
 I was provided with these 5 screens in png form.
-No assets were provided, dimensions, colour values, etc.
+No assets were provided, dimensions, colour values, shadow values or linear gradient values.
+Additionally, as the occasional blue lines in the screens didn't make any sense to me, i.e. didn't serve any purpose in the app, I assumed they were accidental.

 ![artboard](https://user-images.githubusercontent.com/6841437/29561304-4a5701da-8735-11e7-8886-2700fb571f14.png)

 ## Requirements (and my assumptions about them)